 Dean Martin – like his Rat Pack pals Frank Sinatra and Sammy Davis Jr. – was a man of many talents.
 The actor-singer-comedian was equally successful in nightclubs, on the silver screen and TV screen, and in record shops.

 On what would have been Martin's 95th birthday, we're celebrating the versatile entertainer and all the things he did so well.

-After a brief stint in the Army during WWII, Dean Martin (as he was then known) started to make a name for himself on the East Coast nightclub circuit.
+After a brief stint in the Army during World War II, Dean Martin (as he was then known) started to make a name for himself on the East Coast nightclub circuit.
 While performing at the Glass Hat Club in New York, he met comedian Jerry Lewis.
 The two became fast friends and the rest, as they say, is history.
-Audiences loved the way they played off each other, with Martin as the straight man to Lewis’ very goofy one, and Martin and Lewis vaulted to stardom.
+Audiences loved the way they played off each other, with Martin as the straight man to Lewis's very goofy one, and Martin and Lewis vaulted to stardom.

-Though he found fame and success both as a comedian and an actor, it was as a singer that Dean Martin truly made his mark.
-But the legendary singer didn’t succeed overnight; it took Martin years to refine his style and hit it big.
-In his early nightclub days, he copied the styles of other top performers like Bing Crosby and Perry Como.
+Though he was successful both as a comedian and an actor, it was as a singer that Martin truly made his mark.
+But the now-legendary singer didn't succeed overnight; it took Martin years to refine his style and hit it big.
+In his early nightclub days, he copied the styles of other top performers such as Bing Crosby and Perry Como.
 Eventually, he matured into his own distinctive sound, and his music career really started to move.
-Today, even more than his work in movies or comedy, he’s remembered for his smooth voice and effortless style on classics like "That’s Amore," "Ain’t That a Kick in the Head," "Baby It’s Cold Outside" – and, of course, his signature song, "Everybody Loves Somebody."
+Today, even more than his work in movies or comedy, he's remembered for his smooth voice and effortless style on classics like "That's Amore," "Ain't That a Kick in the Head," "Baby It's Cold Outside" – and, of course, his signature song, "Everybody Loves Somebody."

 Written by Linnea Crowther and Jessica Campbell